 Xi stresses utilization of cultural relics, preservation of fine accomplishments of Chinese civilization

+People visit the National Museum of China in Beijing, China, May 1, 2020.
+(Xinhua/Chen Zhonghao)

-BEIJING, July 9 (Xinhua) -- Chinese President Xi Jinping has stressed better utilization of cultural relics to promote exchanges and mutual learning between civilizations and preservation of the fine accomplishments of Chinese civilization.
+Chinese President Xi Jinping has stressed the better utilization of cultural relics to promote exchanges and mutual learning between civilizations and the preservation of the fine accomplishments of Chinese civilization.

 Photos